How to Grow Hollyhocks in Atlanta (and Harvest Their Seeds)

-Heirloom hollyhocks come from some of the older original stock with only a single colored bloom.
+Heirloom hollyhocks come from some of the older original stock with blooms of only a single color.
 Most modern hollyhock varieties come in a wide range of colors, from bright to pastel.
 The heirloom flowers are generally a very dark, rich, deep color.
 There are a few heirloom varieties, with the most popular being crimson and black.
-Clusters of black flowers in full bloom on an heirloom hollyhock is enough to stop anyone in their tracks.
+Clusters of black flowers in full bloom on an heirloom hollyhock are enough to stop anyone in their tracks.

 These heirloom varieties were a little hard to find only 10 years ago.
 Now, I am happy to say that many heirloom varieties are making a comeback.
 Some stores specialize in heirloom seeds, and this is probably a great place to start.

 Heirloom varieties are classic favorites with some different advantages.
 Many of these exhibit very favorable characteristics such as unique colors, shapes, and flavor profiles.
 Some are naturally disease-resistant or drought-tolerant.
 There is a reason these particular varieties were passed down through families, from generation-to-generation.
 If you are looking for something a little different, heirloom hollyhocks could be right for your garden.